-The text should be followed by a table, a figure or a plate, where possible.
+Text should be followed by a table or a figure.
 Do not split a table or a figure between two pages, where possible.
 Indicate level of significance, where appropriate.
-For example, "there were significant (P < 0.5) differences between the low and the medium phosphorus levels" Use "kg/ha" and not "kgha-\text{\text{"}}" The RESULTS AND DISCUSSION section should include debate on the results and an elaboration of what is/are in the table or figure.
+For example, "there were significant (P < 0.5) differences between the low and the medium phosphorus levels" Use "kg/ha" and not "kgha-\danger".
+The RESULTS AND DISCUSSION section should include debate on the results and an elaboration of what is/are in the table or figure.
 Long quotations from other authors are not encouraged.
 If long quotations of about three to four lines are unavoidable, they should be indented on both on the left and on the right and written in italics.